noobcoder123456789/Project_CS50_Introduction_to_Artificial_Intelligence_with_Python/minesweeper/README.md

 ## Propositional Logic

-Your goal in this project will be to build an AI that can play Minesweeper.
+Your goal in this project will be to build an AI that can play `Minesweeper`.
 Recall that knowledge-based agents make decisions by considering their knowledge base, and making inferences based on that knowledge.

-One way we could represent an AI’s knowledge about a Minesweeper game is by making each cell a propositional variable that is true if the cell contains a mine, and false otherwise.
+One way we could represent an AI’s knowledge about a `Minesweeper` game is by making each cell a propositional variable that is true if the cell contains a mine, and false otherwise.

 What information does the AI have access to?
 Well, the AI would know every time a safe cell is clicked on and would get to see the number for that cell.
-Consider the following Minesweeper board, where the middle cell has been revealed, and the other cells have been labeled with an identifying letter for the sake of discussion.
+Consider the following `Minesweeper` board, where the middle cell has been revealed, and the other cells have been labeled with an identifying letter for the sake of discussion.

 ![image](https://github.com/user-attachments/assets/51457569-b31d-411f-a815-d8d52b7ed820)